 How to Record & Transcribe a Lecture

-How to record and transcribe a lecture
+How to transcribe a lecture

-In this guide we'll walk you through how to record a lecture -- whether it's online or in person -- and how to transcribe it afterwards.
+In this guide, we'll walk you through how to record a lecture - whether it's online or in person - and how to transcribe it afterwards.

 Jump to: